Adib234/shopify-fall-2021/README.md

 Note your API key is simply your username plus password after you hit `\create_user\` endpoint.

-# To do
+## To do

-- getting and showing images
+- alembic
+- github actions to run test and test coverage

 - sell
+- sell test
 - search
+- search test

 - Encrypt passwords and don't store them in plaintexts

-- Section for explaining file structure
+- Explain file structure in readme
-- Table of contents
+- mock some data for my_images?

-# Questions
+## Questions

 - How to run all tests in `pytest` instead of specifying the file.
 Also, why does `pytest *` run twice?
 - How to test upload of multiple files with FastAPI?
 - How to inject my `authenticate` function in all my routes?

-# Things I learned
+## Things I learned

 - FastAPI offers two ways of handling file uploads by clients: `File` and `UploadFile` function.
 For this project I chose to work with `UploadFile` because for this challenge there's no specifcation for image file sizes.
 Therefore it would be best to work with `UploadFile` since it uses a "spooled" file meaning that the file will be stored in memory, but if it exceeds the limit then additional memory is stored in disk. `File` only stores files in memory.
 - If your tests need to use the database, connect to it and then disconnect it so that you won't have any running processes which may interfere with other tests.
 - Finally understood relative imports and how to gain access to variables in a file in Python from a different file
 - I learned the value of having migrations.
 I changed the columns of my tables multiple times and it wouldn't update for some reason so I had to destroy the entire database and work from scratch again.

-# Challenges
+## Challenges

 - Figuring out a file structure for FastAPI was challenging, especially configuring the database since this was my first time doing this.
 However I came across this [link](!https://testdriven.io/blog/fastapi-crud/) which is what my file structure is modeled after.
 - Test coverage in asynchronous code (which is what most of my code is) doesn't get reported with the tool that I use called `coverage` and from my research this is what seems to be used.
 A solution to this is provided in this [gist](!https://gist.github.com/daviskirk/7e8495ca5b8150f9002c5bc80630fa5a#file-run-sh) and I tried `coverage run --src=app --concurrency=gevent` but nothing happened.
 This is isn't urgent now I'll come back to it later.